PaulBratslavsky/strapi-5-next-blog-post/README.md

 }
 ```

 Nice!
-We have a `NavLink` component that is responsible for rendering a link that is active when the current path matches the href of the link.
+We have a `NavLink` component that renders a link that is active when the current path matches the link's href.

 **Building the Footer Component**

-Inside the `components` folder, we will create a new file and name it `footer.tsx`.
+We will create a new file in the `components` folder and name it `footer.tsx`.
 This file will contain our `Footer` component.

 Let's start by adding the following code: